 The above analysis shows that auction mechanisms may not be ideal for online network slicing problems.
-In addition to the above reasons, auctions take time and require multiple communication rounds between the MVNO and the tenants [28].
-They have poor performances when the distribution of bidders' arrival instance is unknown [29].
+In addition to the above reasons, auctions take time and require multiple communication rounds between the MVNO and the tenants [35].
+They may have poor performances when the distribution of bidders' arrival instance is unknown [36].
 By contrast, take-it-or-leave-it, i.e., posted price, is a more practical option for online settings.
 Therefore, in this paper, we design an online slicing algorithm based on the posted price mechanism.
-A decentralized, low-complexity, and privacypreserving algorithm, DPoS, mainly based on previous theoretical works on the online primal-dual algorithms [30], [31], and [32], is proposed.
-Specifically, we extend the basic model proposed in [31] into multi-resource scenarios.
-DPoS is consists of two parts, DPoS-MVNO (agent for the MVNO) and DPoS-TNT_n (agent for the n-th tenant), with a complexity of O(NC) and O(C), respectively.
+A decentralized, low-complexity, and privacy-preserving algorithm, DPoS, mainly based on previous theoretical works on the online primal-dual algorithms [37], [38], and [39], is proposed.
+Specifically, we extend the basic model proposed in [38] into multi-resource scenarios.
+DPoS is consists of two parts, DPoS-MVNO (agent for the MVNO) and DPoS-TNTn (agent for the n-th tenant), with a complexity of O(NC) and O(C), respectively.
 Here N is the number of tenants, and C is the number of type of resources.
 DPoS runs in a fully decentralized way.
-Each time a new tenant narrives, DPoS-TNT_n decides to rent the demand resources or not according to the renal prices of each type of resource, published by DPoS-MVNO beforehand.
-Therewith, DPoS- TNT_n sends the decision and payment (if tenant n has the willingness to pay) to DPoS-MVNO.
-Then, DPoS-MVNO checks whether the resource surplus can satisfy tenant n and inform $DPoS-TNT_n$ the transaction is succeeded or failed.
+Each time a new tenant n arrives, DPoS-TNTn decides to rent the demand resources or not according to the rental prices of each type of resource, published by DPoS-MVNO beforehand.
+Therewith, $DPoS-TNT_n$ sends the decision and payment (if tenant n has the willingness to pay) to DPoS-MVNO.
+Then, DPoS-MVNO checks whether the resource surplus can satisfy tenant n and inform DPoS-TNTn the transaction is succeeded or failed.
 Note that each tenant may experience different prices on the same kind of resource, which depends on the pricing mechanism the MVNO adopts.
-In the above procedure, only a small flow of privacy-irrelevant information are transferred between the MVNO and each tenant, and no information are transferred among tenants.
-Trade secrets, such as tenants' budget, service area and scope, service subscribers' private information, will not be disclosed.
+In the above procedure, only a small flow of privacy-irrelevant information are transferred between the MVNO and each tenant.
+No information are transferred among tenants.
+Trade secrets, especially the information of service subscribers and the pricing policies of tenants, will not be disclosed.